 A stress test is a simulation technique which measures how an asset or liability will perform under different scenarios.

-For example, an investor may run a stress test by inputting different predicted rental rates to see how it will impact a project’s forecasted return, or may vary the estimated vacancy rate to show if the project will still be profitable if demand is lower than anticipated.
+For example, a commercial real state investor may run a stress test by inputting different predicted rental rates to see how it will impact a project’s forecasted return, or may vary the estimated vacancy rate to show if the project will still be profitable if demand is lower than anticipated.

-When using a loan to fund an investment, it is common for the lender to only fund a percentage of the investment’s total value.
-This percentage, the Loan-to-Value (LTV) ratio, can be used to calculate the amount of debt, and thus the amount of equity, required for the investment.
+When using a loan to fund a commercial real estate investment, it is common for the lender to only fund a percentage of the CRE investment’s total value.
+This percentage, the Loan-to-Value (LTV) ratio, can be used to calculate the amount of debt, and thus the amount of equity, required for the CRE investment.

-Because most lenders will not fund 100% of an investment’s value, the investor will usually need to provide equity to make up the difference.
-Investors will generally try to limit the amount of equity required, due both to a limited amount of cash and the financial benefits of using debt (also known as leverage) in transactions.
+Because most lenders will not fund 100% of a CRE investment’s value, the investor will usually need to provide equity to make up the difference.
+Commercial real state investors will generally try to limit the amount of equity required, due both to a limited amount of cash and the financial benefits of using debt (also known as leverage) in transactions.

 The equity required can be found by finding the difference between the purchase price and the loan amount.